Search for heavy, long-lived, charged particles with large ionisation energy loss in $pp$ collisions at $\sqrt{s} = 13~\text{TeV}$ using the ATLAS experiment and the full Run 2 dataset: Background estimation

 \section{Background estimation}

 The mass distribution of SM tracks in the signal region is estimated using a data-driven technique.
-Two control regions per signal region, \texttt{CR-kin} and \texttt{CR-dEdx}, are defined adjacent in phase space to the signal region (see Table~\ref{tbl:CRVR_definition}). \texttt{CR-kin} is defined by inverting the \dEdx requirement used in the signal region, and \texttt{CR-dEdx} is defined by inverting the \MET requirement used in the signal region and removing the $\dEdx$ requirement.
-Here, for a narrow $\Delta\eta$ slice, \dEdx and $\pT$ are expected to be uncorrelated for minimum-ionising background tracks, and \dEdx and \MET are similarly expected to be uncorrelated; therefore, for each $|\eta|$ slice, the $1/\pt$ distribution\footnote{Instead of $\pt$, $1/\pt$ is used here in order to partition the samples with a sufficient number of tracks in all bins.} of tracks in \texttt{CR-kin} and the \dEdx distribution in \texttt{CR-dEdx} serve as the kinematic and \dEdx template distributions for the background mass prediction.
+Two control regions per signal region, \texttt{CR-kin} and \texttt{CR-dEdx}, are defined adjacent in phase space to the signal region (see Table~\ref{tbl:CRVR_definition}). \texttt{CR-kin} is defined by inverting the \dEdx requirement used in the signal region, and \texttt{CR-dEdx} is defined by inverting the \MET requirement used in the signal region and removing the $\dEdx$ requirement.\footnote{the \texttt{CR-dEdx} will include all the ionization fluctuations (e.g.~$\delta$-ray effects) which may remain after the calculation of the truncated mean.
+Thus these are taken into account in the background generation.} Here, for a narrow $\Delta\eta$ slice, \dEdx and $\pT$ are expected to be uncorrelated for minimum-ionising background tracks, and \dEdx and \MET are similarly expected to be uncorrelated; therefore, for each $|\eta|$ slice, the $1/\pt$ distribution\footnote{Instead of $\pt$, $1/\pt$ is used here in order to partition the samples with a sufficient number of tracks in all bins.} of tracks in \texttt{CR-kin} and the \dEdx distribution in \texttt{CR-dEdx} serve as the kinematic and \dEdx template distributions for the background mass prediction.
 The control-region distributions of tracks in the $1/\pt$--$|\eta|$ and $\dEdx$--$|\eta|$ planes are shown in Figure~\ref{fig:CRdists_inclusive}.
+In Figure~\ref{fig:CRkin_dist_inclusive} it is shown that the sample covers all kinematic space uniformly.
+Figure~\ref{fig:CRdEdx_dist_inclusive} indicates a slight dependence of the tails of the \dEdx distribution on $|\eta|$, which justifies slicing the background estimation in $|\eta|$.
 Because the mass of a track is defined by its momentum and $\beta\gamma$ (and therefore \dEdx), the background mass distribution can be constructed by sampling these two distributions.

 Although the \dEdx corrections described in Section~\ref{sec:correct_calib} equalise the MPV of the \dEdx distribution as a function of $|\eta|$, any $|\eta|$-dependent differences in the \dEdx tails remain after applying the corrections.
 As a result, the \dEdx template is sliced in bins of $|\eta|$.
 The event rate in \texttt{CR-dEdx} changes over time, reflecting adjustments to the \MET trigger threshold during Run~2, while the event rate in \texttt{CR-kin} is stable since the $\met$ requirement of $170~\GeV$ is well above the trigger threshold.
 In order to compensate for this effect, events in the \dEdx template extracted from \texttt{CR-dEdx} are reweighted.
 The weight factor for the $i$-th run, $w_{i}$, is defined as $w_{i} \equiv R_{i_{0}}/R_{i}$ where the $R_{i}$ is the ratio of the numbers of events in \texttt{CR-LowPT-dEdx} and \texttt{CR-LowPt-kin} for a given run $i$ and $i_{0}$ is the reference run against which the events are calibrated.
 The weight factor differs from unity by up to $\pm2\%$.